mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

        False: Disable the check of disk space.
      - Default: True, When creating MindRecords on shared storage using multiple concurrent operations, it is recommended to set it to False.
+   * - MS_INDEPENDENT_DATASET
+     - Whether to enable dataset independent process mode.
+Dataset will run in independent child processes.
+Only supports Linux platform.
+     - String
+     - True: Enable the dataset independent process mode.

+       False: Disable the dataset independent process mode.
+     - Default: False.
+The current feature is in beta testing stage.
+If you encounter any problems during use, please feel free to provide feedback.
    * - OPTIMIZE
      - Determines whether to optimize the pipeline tree for dataset during data processing.
 This variable can improve the data processing efficiency in the data processing operator fusion scenario.
      - String